Examination of Arresting Officer

 Cross-examination of the arresting officer in a New Jersey DWI / DUI case is a critical aspect of a successful defense.
 It's imperative to have a skilled driving under the influence defense attorney experienced in drunk driving cases to aggressively cross-examine the arresting officer to bring out details that create reasonable doubt in the driver's guilt.

-The New Jersey DWI lawyers at Levow DWI Law have attended national seminars on cross-examination issues so that we are prepared to aggressively challenge the state’s witnesses.
-Please call us at 877-593-1717, or email us at email@example.com to discuss your case.
+The New Jersey DWI lawyers at Levow DWI Law, P.C. have attended national seminars on cross-examination techniques so that we are prepared to aggressively challenge the state's witnesses.
+Please call us at (877) 593-1717, or email us at firstname.lastname@example.org to discuss your case.